EdDev/eddev.github.io/_posts/2020-05-03-dynamic-ipv6-playground.md

 > **Warning**: These operations may cause the existing DNS entries to get overwritten (i.e `resolv.conf`) by `dhclient`.
-Therefore, it is recomended to run this setup in a container or VM.
+Therefore, it is recommended to run this setup in a container or VM.

 dnsmasq requires the interface it runs on to have an IPv6 address in the same network subnet of the address offer.